seriotonctf/seriotonctf.github.io/README.md

 # serioton.github.io
-website where I publish my writeups
+A blog where I publish my writeups of machines and CTF challenges